mikemintz/deme/SAMPLE.md

   * Set `Override default layout` to true.
   * Have `{% extends "base_layout.html" %}` be the first line of your new layout.
 3. Go to your current site settings.
 By default, your site will be `Default Site`, which you can get to by searching for it.
 4. Edit your site's `Default layout` to your new layout.
 In our case, this will be `Sample Layout`.
-By default, there is also a "Sample Forum Layout" with another look and feel.
+By default, there is also a "Sample Forum Layout" with another look and feel based on http://communityforum.airhealthprojects.org.
 5. Click save and your layout will be updated